 Table of contents

 The last couple of years have been trying times for us all.
 Even if dealing with the pandemic didn’t involve illness or loss in your circles, there are several changes and uncertainties.
 Despite it all, there are always reasons to smile.
-Though, for those who feel self-conscious about their teeth or think they don’t have a beautiful smile, even smiling can cause some angst.
+However, for those who feel self-conscious about their teeth or think they don’t have a beautiful smile, even smiling can cause some angst.

 When you’re smiling, your brain gets a message that you’re happy.
 It can’t tell if you really are or not and will release those endorphins and other happy chemicals and emotions anyway, which in turn boosts your mood.